graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--valid-batch-size` : The batch size to use for validation.

 Note that the `validation.py` script can be run to validate previously generated checkpoints.
 Use the `--restore-path` option to point to the checkpoints and set up the model the same way as in training.
-See also the `--max-ckpts-to-keep` option when training.

 ## Other options

 `--generated-data` : Uses a generated random dataset filled with random data.
 If running with this option turned on is significantly faster than running with real data then the training speed is likely CPU bound.

-`--max-ckpts-to-keep` : The maximum number of checkpoints to keep when training.
-Defaults to 1, except when the validation mode is set to `end`.

 `--replicas` : The number of replicas of the graph to use.
 Using `N` replicas increases the batch size by a factor of `N` (as well as the number of IPUs used for training)